EasyAbp/EShop/docs/plugins/promotions/README.md

 ### The Best Combination of Discounts

-The [Orders](https://github.com/EasyAbp/EShop/tree/dev/modules/EasyAbp.EShop.Orders) module of EShop will search the best combination of discounts using BFS.
+If your product or order has many related discounts with conflicts, EShop will find the best combination of discounts using BFS.

 See these codes for more: